 - Flying over crowds

-- Flying in Class B, C, D, and E airspace
+- Flights in Class B, C, D, and E airspace

-Keep in mind that Part 107 is designed for civil operations and may not serve the needs of your public safety agency.
-However, the relative ease of entry may be enough to compensate for the additional restrictions.
+Keep in mind that Part 107 suits civil operations best; it may not serve the needs of your public safety agency.
+Its relative ease of entry, however, may be enough to compensate for the additional restrictions.

-Unlike Part 107, a Certificate of Authorization (COA) offers enormous operational flexibility to public safety agencies at the cost of a longer and more difficult approval timeline.
-Once approved by the FAA, your UAS program will be able to:
+Unlike Part 107, a Certificate of Authorization (COA) offers enormous operational flexibility to public safety agencies.
+But it does so at the cost of a longer and more difficult approval timeline because the plan needs to be approved by the FAA.
+Once approved, your UAS program will be able to:

 - Fly in applicable regions of controlled airspace,